tqgminh/aspect_detection_weakly_supervised/README.md

 # Weakly Supervised Aspect Detection

-In this project, I implement the method proposed by Karamanolakis el at. in EMNLP 2019 paper "[Leveraging Just a Few Keywords for Fine-Grained Aspect Detection Through Weakly Supervised Co-Training](https://www.aclweb.org/anthology/D19-1468/)" which uses only a few keywords to train the classifier of sentences in a review into aspects of a domain (restaurant, hotel) on Vietnamese.
+In this project, I implement the method proposed by Karamanolakis et al. in EMNLP 2019 paper "[Leveraging Just a Few Keywords for Fine-Grained Aspect Detection Through Weakly Supervised Co-Training](https://www.aclweb.org/anthology/D19-1468/)" which uses only a few keywords to train the classifier of sentences in a review into aspects of a domain (restaurant, hotel) on Vietnamese.

 The method trains the classifier with a large amount of **unlabeled data** through a **teacher-student** architecture: